SukachEugene/SukachEugene/README.md

 ## Thanks for your interest! 👀

-My name is <b>Eugene Sukach</b> and I'm web devoper.

-I bring over 2 years of hands-on experience in WordPress development, including proficiency in HTML, CSS, JS+jQuery.
-Additionally, I have a background in people and project management, spanning over 6 years.

-Continuously evolving as an IT professional, my current focus includes PHP with Laravel and also Vue.js.
+My name is <b>Eugene</b> and I'm Web devoper with over 2 years of experience in creating websites and web applications.
+I work across both Front-end and Back-end, mainly focusing on PHP, WordPress, Vue.js, and Laravel.
+When I'm not coding awesome projects, I enjoy learning new technologies and finding ways to improve my craft.

+Feel free to check out my work or reach out if you'd like to collaborate!

 <hr>